 Eastern Market is a Capitol Hill institution, withstanding over a century of consumable history.
 The north end of the famed building began seating locals in 1978 and has since become a weekend destination for casual comfort food.

-Reasonably priced breakfast items are served until 1pm on weekends and lunch classics like fried chicken sandwiches and hamburgers grace the full-time assortment.
+Reasonably priced breakfast items are served until 1pm on weekends and lunch classics like fried chicken sandwiches and hamburgers grace the full-time assortment, making it one of the go-to local restaurants for satisfying meals in the area, making it one of the go-to local restaurants for satisfying meals in the area and a great spot for cheap eats.

 A. Litteri

 Red, white, and green signal Italian pride, gracing the front of this Union Market pantry.
-Not only can you grab bulk olive oil bottles, but the Italian delicatessen in the back sells $6 sandwiches with Italian meats and cheeses, meatballs, and chicken parmesan.
+Not only can you grab bulk olive oil bottles, but the Italian delicatessen in the back sells $6 sandwiches with Italian meats and cheeses, meatballs, and chicken parmesan, along with a selection of small plates for a delightful taste of Italy.

 Mangialardos